lberrymage/accrescent/README.md

 ## What is this?

-This repository is for my personal experimentation with the [amethyst game engine](https://amethyst.rs).
+This repository is for my personal experimentation with the [Amethyst game engine](https://amethyst.rs).

 Everything here is experimental and has no definite direction, and the repository name is very subject to change.
 I have made this public so that